Property Taxation and MPAC Assessment

 About the Underused Housing Tax (UHT):

-March 30/2023 – Underused Housing Tax UPDATE: If you owned some types of residential property in Canada on December 31, 2022 and are neither a Canadian citizen nor a permanent resident: “even if your ownership of the property qualifies for an exemption and you do not owe any tax, you still must file a return” according to the Canadian Revenue Association (CRA).
-Additionally, Canadian partnerships and corporations that are title-holders of residential property may need to file as well.
+March 30/2023 – UHT If you owned some types of residential property in Canada on December 31, 2022 and are neither a Canadian citizen nor a permanent resident: “even if your ownership of the property qualifies for an exemption and you do not owe any tax, you still must file a return” according to the Canadian Revenue Agency (CRA).

 Affected property owners should consult the CRA information about their specific situation, but generally: